Students are always asking me whether or not they should self-report their standardized test scores in their college applications.

 The PTE Academic Test (Pearson Test of English) and IELTS (International English Language Testing System) are other English tests for international students and have self-reporting requirements similar those for the TOEFL.

-SHOULD YOU SELF-REPORT
+SHOULD YOU SELF-REPORT YOUR AP TESTS?

 You don’t submit official AP score reports in the admissions process, so if you’ve earned impressive scores (4 or higher) on them, you should consider self-reporting them.
 I mean, why not share some positive scores with the admissions team?